ramonmhung/School_District_Analysis-/README.md

 ## Thomas Highschool Scores

--Perentage of students passing math was affected negatively (93.2)% to (66.9%) -Percentage of students passing reading was affected negatively (97.3%) to (69.7%) -Overall passing percentage was affected negatively (90.9%) to (65.1%)
+- Perentage of students passing math was affected negatively (93.2)% to (66.9%)
+- Percentage of students passing reading was affected negatively (97.3%) to (69.7%)
+- Overall passing percentage was affected negatively (90.9%) to (65.1%)

 ## School Ranking